nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Use watchlist command to view updated Watchlist
 ```

-- Note: Your watchlist information is saved under the file path `data/watchlist.json` in JSON format
+- Note: Delete stock command is case-sensitive.
+Please enter the exact stock code of the stock that you have added.

 ### watchlist.json